jpmckinney/derisking-gov-tech/_pages/federal-fieldguide/planning.md

 The Department of Defense (DoD) addresses common security concerns with Open Source Software (OSS):

 "Hiding source code does inhibit the ability of third parties to respond to vulnerabilities (because changing software is more difficult without the source code), but this is obviously not a security advantage.
 In general, 'Security by Obscurity' is widely denigrated...Some OSS is very secure, while others are not; some proprietary software is very secure, while others are not.
-Each product must be examined on its own merits."
+Each product must be examined on its own merits."[^merits]:

 Benefits